nonsequitur/inf-ruby/README.md

 ## Usage

-A Ruby process can be fired up with <kbd>M-x inf-ruby</kbd>.
+A simple IRB process can be fired up with <kbd>M-x inf-ruby</kbd>.

+To launch a REPL with project-specific console instead, type <kbd>M-x inf-ruby-console-auto</kbd>.
+It recognizes several project types, including Rails, gems and anything with `racksh` in their Gemfile.

 Customization: When entered, this mode runs `comint-mode-hook` and `inf-ruby-mode-hook` (in that order).

-You can send text to the inferior ruby process from other buffers containing Ruby source.
+You can send text to the inferior Ruby process from other buffers containing Ruby source.

 * `ruby-switch-to-inf` switches the current buffer to the ruby process buffer.